vancezuo/parallel-chess/README.md

 Enter moves in coordinate notation, e.g., e2e4, e7e8Q
 ```

-Note the default time and depth limits are infinity and 5, respectively.
-The `bench` command follows these restrictions.
+The default time and depth limits are infinity and 5 but can be edited via `st` and `sd`, respectively.
+The `bench` command follows these settings.

-Only one parallel method can be used at a time, since they would otherwise interfere with each other.
+Only one parallel method can be used at a time, since they would interfere with each other.
 Executing `p` without arguments resets to using only serial functions.
+Because TSCP's fundamental algorithm is unchanged, each method yields the same results for a given depth and position, just at different speeds.
+Setting PV splitting on (`p v`) will get the fastest/strongest engine.